Freelance Statistics and Trends in Singapore: A Detailed Look

 As seen from the data, freelancing is gaining popularity in Singapore—especially among those who choose to freelance by choice.

-From arts, media, training and adult education or even private hire, freelancers have a wide range of sectors that they can ply their trade in.
+From arts, media, writing, training and adult education or even private hire, freelancers have a wide range of sectors that they can ply their trade in.

 However, the life of a freelancer isn’t the easiest.